 Citizen are producing information

 New distribution channels of information are more and more significant.
-The National TV and radios are no more the only source of information.
+National TV and radios are no more the only sources of information.
 Citizens are producing their own content as well.
-Some civic entrepreneurs in Africa are using tech to guarantee an information of quality.
+Some civic entrepreneurs in Africa are using tech to guarantee information on quality.
 Manifexto, a startup in Angola is a platform which provides news to its readers and will allow users to write their own stories.